akiidjk/DiscordCTFHelper/docs/RAD_en.md

 ### Additional considerations

 - **Integration API**: Ensure that the CTFTime API is accessible and manage any rate limits to avoid blockages.

 ## Conclusion

-The proposed Discord bot will automate the management of CTFs, simplifying the creation and management of complex events and improving the experience of server users.
+The proposed Discord bot will automate CTF management, simplifying the creation and management of complex events and improving the experience of server users.
 Through its integration with CTFTime, the bot will provide up-to-date information on CTFs, while the automation of channels, events, and roles will make the organization efficient and professional.